istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 If there is more than one cluster being deployed, and more specifically in isolated networks, are they going to be connected into a single {{< gloss >}}multicluster{{< /gloss >}}
 service mesh or will they be federated into a {{< gloss >}}multi-mesh{{< /gloss >}} deployment?
-Will services on virtual machines or bare metal computers be connected to the mesh?
+Will services running on virtual machines or bare metal computers be part of the mesh?

 All of these questions, among others, represent independent dimensions of configuration for an Istio deployment.